christian-westbrook/christianwestbrook.dev/_posts/2024-08-13-using-jekyll-for-blogging.md

 I've also used Markdown to write project proposals, document software, record architectural decisions, and yes, even to write blog posts!
 Don't worry, we'll circle back to that.

 About a year ago I started looking for an improved text editor that would help me to stay focused for longer periods of productivity while writing, Markdown or otherwise.
-I tried [Grammarly](https://www.grammarly.com) and initially enjoyed its suggestions, but ultimately found my voice getting lost in translation.
-I found the same thing happening with the [Hemingway](https://hemingwayapp.com) editor, although I liked the interface more than Grammarly.
+Two editors that stood out to me were Hemingway and Typora.

-I eventually
+Hemingway